event4u/agent-config

 Guess and edit blindly Analyze code before changing it — no blind edits

-Drift from project conventions Follow the project's PHP/Laravel coding standards
+Drift from project conventions Follow the project's coding standards (detected from the stack)

-Skip or invent tests Write Pest tests following the project's conventions
+Skip or invent tests Write tests in the project's framework (Pest, PHPUnit, Vitest, Jest, …)

-Write generic commit messages Use Conventional Commits with scope and Jira links
+Write generic commit messages Use Conventional Commits with scope and ticket links

-Skip quality checks Run PHPStan, Rector, ECS and fix reported errors
+Skip quality checks Run the project's quality pipeline (PHPStan/Rector/ECS, ESLint/Prettier/tsc, …) and fix reported errors

-Open PRs without context Produce structured PR descriptions from Jira tickets
+Open PRs without context Produce structured PR descriptions from Jira / Linear / GitHub tickets

 Claim "done" without proof Verify with real execution before claiming "done"